Buy a Life Insurance Plan in a few clicks

 Understand the tax implications of the interest earned on RDs.
 Interest income from RDs is taxable as per the individual’s income tax slab.
 Consider the impact of taxation on your overall returns and factor it into your investment decision.
 Additionally, explore tax-saving RD options if available, such as those offered by some banks under the Income Tax Act, which offer tax benefits under Section 80C.

-You have to follow these steps to open a Recurring Deposit (RD) account both online:
+You have to follow these steps to open a Recurring Deposit (RD) account online:

-Here are the steps to follow to open RD account offline:
+Here are the steps to follow if you want to open an RD account offline:

 1